Council tax exemption

 If you're struggling to pay your Council Tax bill, contact Student Advice in Leeds University Union.
 It's important that you don't ignore a Council Tax letter as there may be legal implications.

-We send a list of full-time, registered students to the Leeds, Wakefield, Bradford and Kirklees councils at the end of October and February each year.
+We send a list of full-time, registered students to Leeds City Council at the end of October and February each year.
 The council should be able to find your name and address on the database sent to them by the University of Leeds, providing that you have:

-- entered your term-time address when you register
+- entered your term-time address when you registered

 - informed the council that you are registered as a full-time student.
-You should complete a Council Tax Form (PDF) available from Leeds City Council, which they will cross reference against our supplied data.
+You should complete this Council Tax Student Discount online form available from Leeds City Council, which they will cross reference against our supplied data.

 If you're not sure which address you have registered with the university, you can check this by logging into Minerva and clicking the ‘Access Student Services” icon in the toolbar in the top right.
 Once logged in to Student Services, select 'Personal information'.
 It is your responsibility to keep your addresses up to date via Minerva.